nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 160
 00:10:19,242 --> 00:10:25,152
-[SPEAKER_05]: for difficult users and also pulling you, pulling your time out.
+[SPEAKER_05]: for like difficult users and also pulling you, pulling your time out.

 161
 00:10:25,132 --> 00:10:27,266